The Nature of Power as a Psychic Trap (Part IV)

 Power fills the void left by an inability to sit with uncertainty, to accept that nothing—not status, not success, not even the self—is permanent.
 It’s a shield against the vertigo of meaninglessness, a tool to carve out artificial markers of significance in a world that refuses to give any guarantees.

+Fortunately, the more power tries to hold onto control, the more fragile it becomes.
 Dismantling power, therefore, must not be about seizing it, redistributing it, or even resisting it in the traditional sense.
 It is about releasing the need for it altogether.

 Relationships shift when scarcity disappears because without the ability to withhold resources, there’s no leverage to exploit.
 No one has to stay in a miserable friendship for security, endure a controlling partner for shelter, or tolerate a domineering figure just to keep access to food, space, or community.
 You can move freely, sleep in different homes, share meals with new people, and cook alongside others without fear of being cast out or cut off.
-Affection, respect, and support aren’t transactions—they flow naturally, because survival doesn’t depend on pleasing the right person.
+Affection, respect, and support flow naturally, because survival doesn’t depend on pleasing the right person.

 Power doesn’t collapse in these spaces because it’s been overthrown.
 It dissolves because it has nothing to grip onto.

-When there’s no scarcity to exploit, no hierarchies to defend, and no roles to perform beyond what arises naturally, power loses its foundation.
-What’s left isn’t some fantastical utopia—it’s life unmediated by the constant performance of control, where people exist in relation, not in opposition, to one another.
+This would be life unmediated by the constant performance of control, where people exist in relation, not in opposition, to one another.
 But the truth is, people already exist in relation.

 Peter S. Baron (http://www.petersbaron.com) is the author of If Only We Knew: How Ignorance Creates and Amplifies the Greatest Risks Facing Society.